 From water birds to birds of prey, opportunities abound for citizens to assist with monitoring bird populations across Wisconsin.
 Currently citizen scientists are monitoring a variety of species, including loons, marsh birds, owls, and hawks.

-WI Frog and Toad Survey
+Wisconsin Frog and Toad Survey

 Invasive plants monitoring